RPP29-SDC-TEAMBONSAI/ratingsAndReviews/README.md

 ### Optimizations
-- The client wanted their new site to meet to following metrics:
+- The client wanted their new site to meet to following metrics
   * Time to first paint: 0.8s
   * Time to first meaningful paint: 2.0s
   * Time to interactive: 2.5s

 - To reach these goals, we performed a number of optimizations
   * Text Compression: Using `uglifyjs-webpack-plugin`, we reduced our bundle.js size from 1.6 MiB to 352 KiB
   * Preload Images: Through preloading above the fold images on our landing page, our largest contentful paint dropped by 3.4s

 ### Accessibility
 - To increase our accessibility, we made the following improvements